 This week, our editors share stories about the benefits of age, foods that make heirlooms seem nutrient poor, Mexico’s bold new soda tax and more.

+Just last week, the mailman delivered a copy of Kinfolk‘s “The Aged Issue” (a magazine that feels more like a book).
 As I had a minor-milestone birthday last week, receiving anything about aging made me wonder who was this anonymous birthday well-wisher.
 All puzzlement was dashed upon flipping through the first pages.
 This is a glorious tribute to all things that get better with time: family relationships, traditions and recipes, well-worn kitchen tools, food and, of course, a good bottle of wine.
 Gray hairs be damned.

 Gabrielle Langholtz: Eating “Wilder” Foods for a Healthier Diet — Science Friday